Criticism of Zoroastrianism: Polytheism

 John Wilson attacked the Zoroastrian reverence of the Amesha Spenta and Yazatas as a form of polytheism, although the Parsis at the time immediately refuted this allegation and insisted that he had in fact addressed the Bundahishn, a text whose relevance to their practice was remote.
 Critics also commonly claim that Zoroastrians are worshipers of other deities and elements of nature, such as of fire—with one prayer, the Litany to the fire (Atesh Niyaesh), stating: "I invite, I perform (the worship) of you, the Fire, O son of Ahura Mazdā together with all fires"—and Mithra.
+Jean Kellens says that Zoroastrianism as it appears in the ancient Avesta, should be defined as the belief in an unstable polytheism.

 Some critics have charged Zoroastrians with being followers of dualism, who only claimed to be followers of monotheism in modern times to confront the powerful influence of Christian and Western thought which "hailed monotheism as the highest category of theology."
-Critics insist that the monotheistic reformist view is seen to contradict the conservative (or traditional) view of a dualistic worldview most evident in the relationship between Ahura Mazda and Angra Mainyu. and arguing that Zoroastrians follow a belief system influenced by henotheism.
+Critics insist that the monotheistic reformist view is seen to contradict the conservative (or traditional) view of a dualistic worldview most evident in the relationship between Ahura Mazda and Angra Mainyu arguing that Zoroastrians follow a belief system influenced by henotheism.
 Other Western scholars such as Martin Haug, however, have dismissed the concept of theological dualism as a corruption of Zoroaster's original teachings, gradually added by later adherents of the faith.
-Critics add that the fact that such differing views have proliferated are a sign of the enigmatic nature of the Zoroastrian beliefs regarding the divinity.
+Critics add that the fact that such differing views have proliferated is a sign of the enigmatic nature of the Zoroastrian beliefs regarding the divinity.

-Inter-Zoroastrian divisions
+Intra-Zoroastrian divisions

 Zoroastrian reformers, such as Maneckji Nusserwanji Dhalla, have argued that literary precedence should be given to the Gathas, as a source of authority and textual authenticity.
-They have also deplored and criticized many Zoroastrian rituals (e.g. excessive ceremonialism and focus on purity, using "bull's urine for ritual cleansing, the attendance of a dog to gaze at the corpse during funerary rites, the exposure of corpses on towers [for consumption by vultures and ravens]") and theological and cosmological doctrines as not befitting of the faith.
+They have also deplored and criticized many Zoroastrian rituals (e.g. excessive ceremonialism and focus on purity, using bull's urine for ritual cleansing, the attendance of a dog to gaze at the corpse during funerary rites, the exposure of corpses on towers [for consumption by vultures and ravens]") and theological and cosmological doctrines as not befitting of the faith.
 This orthodox versus reformist controversy rages even on the internet.

 Divisions and tensions also exist between Iranian and Indian Zoroastrians and over such issues as the authority of a hereditary priesthood in the transmission and interpretation of the faith, ethnicity and the nature of Ahura Mazda.
 Historically, differences also existed between the Zoroastrian branches of Zurvanism, Mazdakism and Mazdaism.

+Soli Dastur, an member of the North American Mobid Council (NAMC), criticized the belief of the majority of the Zoroastrian community that all parts of the Avesta were written by Zoroaster, describing this belief as false, as evidenced by the difference in the language of writing, and considering the to be the only part of Gathas Zoroaster's writing.

+Cyrus Niknam,denies the existence of a bridge and considers the idea to have come from other religions in the Sassanian era and he considers it an invention of the author Book of Arda Viraf.